With limited gameplay options that lead to too many repetitive playthroughs, this infiltration game fails to generate a worthy cult following.

 But the game’s distinct touch doesn’t end with its visuals or sound.
 It approaches the idea of cults in a mature, believable way.
 The people of Freedom Town aren’t hippies in a drug-infused haze, nor are they militant rebels “sticking it to the man.”
 They are people looking for a better life, and both the writing and the way your playthroughs unfold manage to depict just that.

-But then that initial novelty, there’s very little reason to stick around.
+When that initial novelty fades, there’s very little reason to stick around.
 You can exhaust the bulk of what the game has to offer in less than 10 playthroughs.
 Go in, find Alex, get out, and don’t look back.Some of our posts include links to online retail stores.
 We get a small cut if you buy something through one of our links.
 Don't worry, it doesn't cost you anything extra.